severikasurinen/mobilepay-graph/README.md

 # MobilePay Graph
 MATLAB graphing tool for raffles using MobilePay box payments

-Graphs only in Finnish, working on translations.
+Requires a minimum of 2 payments at different times to work.
+The graphs are currently only in Finnish.
 Should be easy to fix if familiar with MATLAB programming.

 # Instructions